 The Charge and Charge HR both include automatic sleep detection and smart alarms.

 Automatic sleep detection guarantees you won’t lose a night’s sleep data.
-The smart alarm helps you wake up with a smile on your face – waking you at the best moment of your sleep cycle.
+The silent alarm helps you wake up with a smile on your face – gently waking you at the time you prefer.

 The only difference between the Charge and the Charge HR is that the Charge HR also tracks your heart rate.
 The Charge HR automatically and continuously monitors your heart rate across the day and night so you can keep an eye on your heart rate over time and identify any trends – helping you to monitor and manage stress.